 Recognition

-The Paper Players PP747 - A CAS Challenge from LeAnne
+The Paper Players PP767 - A Theme Challenge from Jaydee

 Check out our fabulous design team.
 These ladies work hard to inspire you each week.
 Drop by their blogs and leave them a little love.